 After spending the 2012 season as an analyst for ESPN, Francona was named the manager of the Cleveland Indians for 2013 on October 6, 2012.
 He had been with the Indians both as a player and as an assistant to General Manager Mark Shapiro, and his father had played a number of years for the team as well.
 He got the Indians to play much better than anticipated in the early going, as they had a half-game lead over the Detroit Tigers in the AL Central, with a record of 26-19 going into the game of May 23rd.
 That day, he made a triumphant return to Fenway Park, getting a standing ovation from the crowd and seeing his charges dump the Red Sox, 12-3.

 The son of Tito Francona, he is often called "Tito" by his players.
 Grant Jackson played with both Tito and Terry Francona.
+Terry is a cousin of college coach Rich Pasquale.
 Due to previous health issues, Francona has difficulty with his circulation and is often cold.
 Therefore he is always seen with a jacket on even on very hot days.
 In January 2013, he published an autobiography, co-written with Dan Shaughnessy, which recounted his triumphs with the Red Sox, but also included information on some of the weird happenings behind the scenes of his last couple of seasons in Boston.